CEMeNT-PSAAP/MCDC/docs/source/reference/python_api/index.rst

 Sources
 ^^^^^^^

-Sources describe the initial particle population.
+Sources describe the distribution of the initial particle population in the simulation.

 .. autosummary::
    :toctree: generated